DavidWeshen/azure-powershell/src/Network/Network/help/Remove-AzApplicationGatewaySslCertificate.md

 The first command gets the application gateway named ApplicationGateway01 and stores the result in the variable named $AppGW.
 The second command removes the SSL certificate named Cert02 from the application gateway stored in the $AppGW variable.
+The third command updates the application gateway with the modified configuration saved in the variable $AppGW.

 ## PARAMETERS